Headless Chickens

 The Headless Chickens was a New Zealand band.
 Going against the grain of the Dunedin sound that dominated the Flying Nun Records roster at the time, the Headless Chickens made extensive use of electronic instruments in their music.
+They recorded three studio albums, Stunt Clown (1988), Body Blow (1991), and Greedy (1997).

 History

 The Headless Chickens recorded three albums, Stunt Clown (1988), Body Blow (1991), and Greedy (1997), plus various EPs for Flying Nun Records in the 1980s and 1990s.

 The band first became known in New Zealand when they won the 1987 Rheineck Beer Rock award.
 The prize money from the award went into the funding for their innovative (for its use of sampling) 1988 debut album Stunt Clown.

 The 1988 CD release of Stunt Clown compiled the vinyl release of this name with the 1986 Headless Chickens EP.

 A second album, Body Blow, appeared in 1991 which featured singer Fiona McDonald.
-It was during this time with McDonald that the Headless Chickens would attract their widest audience.
+It was during this time that the band had their widest audience.
 Two versions of Body Blow were released, with the revised and expanded 1993 version going double platinum in New Zealand.